Nike Malibu Tennis Camp

 A native of Lund, Sweden, Nilsson was a high school exchange student at Jackson (Miss.)
 Academy and was the 1990 Mississippi Academy singles champion.
 He is married to the former Beth Vennerstrom.

-- July 1-5 (All Skills, Tournament Training & High School)
+- June 30-July 5 (All Skills, Tournament Training & High School)